wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

   * No need to have GUI if you  only care about the value.

 <h3>MDL example</h3>
-Within the provided MDL [example script](/file/Teaching_Clemson/459_lab2.mdl), a simple measurement is done.
+Within the provided [MDL script for lab 2](/file/Teaching_Clemson/459_lab2.mdl),  a simple measurement is done.

 <pre>
 alias measurement dc {